eric-pierce/Personal-Cloud/README.md

 * [Wireguard](https://github.com/linuxserver/docker-wireguard) \- allows me to access internal services via VPN.
 This is one of the few "unofficial" images as I don't think wireguard hosts an official one
 * [Tiny-Tiny-RSS](https://tt-rss.org/) (Postgres) - Last year the developer created official docker images, so I moved from an unofficially maintained one to the official ones.
 This consists of a backend and frontend component, as well as an updater cron job.
 I much prefer this approach as the unofficial image wasn't static, and was just an older docker image that pulled the latest version of the app from Git.
 * [Vaultwarden](https://github.com/dani-garcia/vaultwarden) (Postgres) - This is the unofficial bitwarden api/backend/frontend implementation in Rust.
 I moved from the default sqlite backend to a postgres backend and found that it is now much speedier when updating folders
 * [Standardnotes Sync Server](https://github.com/standardnotes/syncing-server) (MariaDB) \- This is the official backend for standardnotes.
 I looked at the Go implementation as well (standardfile) but already had this running so didn't switch over.
 This is a new service for me as I was using the Nextcloud Notes before, but wasn't happy with the mobile app experience (manual sync over webdav in the Notebooks app).
 The official iOS app is just as seamless as the native iPhone notes app.
+This backend server was recently re-written in JavaScript (previously Ruby on Rails).
 * [Standardnotes Web App](https://github.com/standardnotes/web) \- the web frontend for standardnotes
 * [Standardnotes Extensions](https://github.com/sentriz/standardnotes-extensions) \- This is a docker image which contains all the open source extensions for standardnotes.
 It's very simple to run, and lets you use several high powered extensions all self-hosted
+* [MeshCentral](https://github.com/Ylianst/MeshCentral) \- This is a complete replacement for TeamViewer, and enables remote access to my devices without needing to use a third party service.
+The only downside I've found here is that there isn't a native mobile app.
+*
 Services I'm considering adding in the future:

-* Authelia SSO
 * Bookstack
-* MeshCentral
 * Papermerge
 * Monica CRM
 * fail2ban - may move it into a container